 The Signet was created using Glenmorangie’s most exclusive and oldest malts.
+This is top of the line premium scotch.
 It won Whisky of the year in 2016 and lives up to the title.
 The flavour is incredible and signifies a lot of effort from Bill Lumsden, the distillery’s Master Distiller.
 It opens with citrus fruit and burnt caramel sweetness.
 This leads into cinnamon spice, sweet nuts and bitter coffee.
 The malt is wonderfully complex and brimming over with flavour.

 An exploration into provenance and terrior, Islay Barley is a brilliant malt with a rich origin and a palate to match.
 The barley used in this dram, as you may have guessed, was entirely grown on the isle of Islay.
 The nose begins with lots of oak and malted grains, with big notes of citrus fruit.
 The palate is packed with peat smoke and coastal flavours of sea salt and brine.
 There is a gentle floral note as well, with hints of heather.

 3. The Macallan 25 Year Old Sherry Oak